chinamike65/hugo-tuolesi/content/book4/book4en.md

 The Buddha's Sambhogakaya does not speak the Theravada scriptures.

-Ordinary people don't even have the predestined fate and blessings to see the extraordinary incarnation, let alone the retribution body of a Buddha, so the Buddha turned into an ordinary person, and incarnates to teach and transform sentient beings.
+Ordinary people don't even have the predestined fate and merit to see the extraordinary incarnation, let alone the retribution body of a Buddha, so the Buddha turned into an ordinary person, and incarnates to teach and transform sentient beings.

 What is an ordinary incarnation?
 That is to say, some sentient beings cannot see the Buddha's extraordinary incarnation.
 The Buddha just looks at these sentient beings and accepts whatever appearance they can accept, and transforms that appearance to save them.